Skip to content

 About betamethasone

-Betamethasone is considered a steroid medicine, which prevents the release of substances in the body that cause inflammation.
+Betamethasone is considered a corticosteroid medicine, which prevents the release of substances in the body that cause inflammation.

 Some conditions that betamethasone is used to treat include psoriasis, eczema, and other types of dermatitis.
 Betamethasone is available only by prescription.
 It is available in a generic formulation as well as under different brand names, including Celestone.